Using an employer of record in Indonesia

 If youโre looking to outsource your HR tasks, youโve likely come across both Employer of Record (EORs) and Professional Employer Organizations (PEOs).
 Letโs compare the two.

-Payoneer WFM: Leading employer of record services in Indonesia
+Payoneer Workforce Managementโs employer of record services in Indonesia

 There is a lot to think about when hiring in Indonesia, and failing to comply with local law can lead to heavy penalties and consequences.

 Working with an EOR in Indonesia makes the whole process more manageable.
-Payoneer WFM helps you hire, onboard, pay, and offboard employees, while staying compliant with Indonesiaโs employment laws.
+Payoneer Workforce Management offers support to onboard, pay, and offboard employees while staying compliant with Indonesian laws.

 1) What is an employer of record in Indonesia?

-An Indonesia Employer of Record is a third-party organization that can hire and manage teams on your behalf.
-This eliminates the time and expense of setting up a local entity in Indonesia while allowing you to fully benefit from a local team.
+An Indonesia Employer of Record is a third-party organization that can hire and manage teams on your behalf without setting up a local entity in Indonesia, while allowing you to engage a local team.
+An employer of record in Indonesia, like Payoneer Workforce Management, offers support with quick onboarding, assistance with payroll, taxes, and compliance.

 2) What is a normal salary in Indonesia?